The term storyotype is not well known in France however the concept could help some teams who can not always do a classic user-story.

 We can empower someone other than the Product Owner with the storyotype concept.

-For example if we have a type of story “refactoring” because we are in the presence of an aging application that has a lot of legacies; it is logical that it is the developers who write this type of technical items and who validate their passage in “Done”.
+For example if we have a type of story “technical” because we need to use a new tool for some future user stories, it is logical that it is the developers who write this type of technical items.

 On the other hand, the developers will have to defend their tickets against the Product Owner because it will be the only one to prioritize the whole of the Backlog.